Why Athletes Swear By Using Saunas To Treat Muscle Pain And To Enhance Performance

 - Increased efficiency of oxygen transport to muscles

-Research has shown that a person or in this case an athlete can theoretically use a sauna to increase their own heat shock proteins and can increase muscle growth.
+Research has shown that a person or in this case an athlete can theoretically use a sauna to heighten their heat shock proteins and can increase muscle growth.
 According to Doctor Patrick, exposure to heat has been shown an increase of lifespan (by up to 15%) in flies and worms, a benefit that is attributed to HSPs.
 One particular gene (HSP70) has also been associated with increased longevity, which suggests overall anti-aging benefits.

 How can sauna use improve overall performance in athletes?